 Final thoughts…

-From fascinating North African countries to sun-drenched Spanish islands and historic Greek islands, there’s a destination to suit everyone.
+From fascinating North African countries to sun-drenched Spanish and Greek islands, there’s a destination to suit everyone.
 And, because everything is paid for upfront, there are rarely any hidden costs to worry about – so you can sit back, soak up the sun, and savour every moment.

 Are you dreaming of an all-inclusive holiday?
 Or do you have any of your own favourite all-inclusive destinations to recommend?
 We’d love to hear about your travel experiences in the comments below.